bxparks/AceTime/USER_GUIDE.md

 <a name="ClassHierarchy"></a>
 #### Class Hierarchy

-Three implementations of the `ZoneManager` are provided.
+Four implementations of the `ZoneManager` are provided.
 Prior to v1.9, they were organized into a hierarchy with a top-level `ZoneManager` interface with pure virtual functions.
 However, in v1.9, the top-level `ZoneManager` interface was removed and all functions became nonvirtual.
 This saves about 1100-1200